andrewmoise/grits/README.md

 * `mount` creates a FUSE mount of a particular volume to a local directory
 * `http` creates an HTTP endpoint providing access to the API
 * `serviceworker` sets up a service worker which will run all web accesses through a client-side Grits cache automatically, so these benefits apply to any content.
 (Note: Currently the SW works on Chrome, but not completely on Firefox; for what reason, I don't know.)
+* `startup` provides a list of backend commands to run on startup.
+See the next section.

 Check out the source in `internal/gritsd/module_{whatever}.go` to see the configuration for each.

+### Backend Commands

+Most administration of the server should be done from the frontend.
+But there are a couple of things which can't be done from the frontend or are needed for bootstrapping.

+If you:

+* Enable the `cmdline` module on the backend
+* Compile the backend command tool, `go build -o bin/grits cmd/grits/main.go`

+Then you can type things like:

+* `bin/grits ping` to test the command pipe
+* `bin/grits import local/path //volume/dest/path` to import files from your Linux filesystem into Grits's file store
+* `bin/grits adduser username` to add a user (you will be prompted for the password)
+* `bin/grits deluser username` to delete a user

 ### Other useful directories